PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Oh, of course not."

 "Please sir, it's so I can rescue the love of my life.
 She was taken, you see.
-By the evil wizard Oddna."
+Abducted by soundrels."

 "Oh well, that changes everything," said Colbac, as his face grew hard.
 "Tell me more," he asked, as if it was a dare.